Answered By: Library Information Advisory Team Last Updated: Mar 13, 2019 Views: 20

-Generally secondary referencing should be avoided where possible, as without reading the original work you cannot fully understand the full intention of the quote.
+Generally secondary referencing should be avoided where possible, as without reading the original work you cannot fully understand the full intention of that quote.

-However, if - for exceptional reasons - you do wish to include the quotation without seeing the original You must make it clear to your reader which author you have read whilst giving details of the original.
-To do this you would generally add a note (It can simply say 'Cited in:') to your citation or footnote indicating that the author is being cited from a secondary source.
+However, if - for exceptional reasons - you do wish to include the quotation without seeing the original you must make it clear to your reader which author you have read, whilst giving details of the original.
+To do this you would generally add a note (for instance, 'Cited in:') to your citation or footnote indicating that the author is being cited from a secondary source.

-More information on secondary citations is available on the library referencing guides
+More information on secondary citations is available in the library referencing guides and departmental style guides.